Philip Collier: Early life

-Politics
+Political career

 On 27 October 1905, Collier was elected to the Western Australian Legislative Assembly for the seat of Boulder.
 He retained the seat until his death nearly 43 years later.
 He was appointed Minister for Mines and Minister for Railways in the Scaddan Ministry on 7 October 1911, exchanging the Railways portfolio for Water Supplies on 23 November 1914.
 He retained these portfolios until the defeat of the Scaddan government on 17 July 1916.
 In April the following year, Scaddan resigned from the Australian Labor Party in support of Billy Hughes's pro-conscriptionist stance, and on 9 May Collier was elected to take his place as Leader of the Labor Party and therefore Leader of the Opposition.

 Collier retained the leadership of the Labor party throughout the Liberal and nationalist governments of Frank Wilson, Henry Lefroy, Hal Colebatch and James Mitchell.
 During this time Collier joined with John Curtin and J. J. Simons in leading an anti-conscription campaign.
-His public comments got him in trouble with censors a number of times, and on one occasion, in 1918, the magistrate of Kalgoorlie, William Walter, fined him with $25 under the War Precautions Act for making statements likely to discourage recruiting.
+His public comments got him in trouble with censors a number of times, and on one occasion he was charged under the War Precautions Regulations 1915 for making "statements likely to prejudice recruiting of his Majesties forces" and "statements likely to cause disaffection to his Majesty" at Kalgoorlie on 12 August 1917.
+The magistrate of Kalgoorlie, William Walter, fined him £25 for making statements likely to discourage recruiting.

 On 17 April 1924, the Labor party had a landslide election victory, and Collier became Premier, Treasurer and Minister for Forests.
 The Labor party was defeated by Mitchell in the election of 23 April 1930, whereupon Collier resumed as Leader of the Opposition.
 He won another term as Premier in the election of 24 April 1933.
 Simultaneously with the election, a referendum had been held in which the people of Western Australia had overwhelmingly voted in favour of secession from the Commonwealth of Australia.
 Although the Labor party opposed secession, Collier nonetheless agreed to act on the result of the referendum by petitioning the British government for secession.
 The British government's refusal to act can be partly attributed to the fact that any action taken would have been in opposition to the new Government's wishes.